 In October 2014, DHS and OHA submitted the first Global Transition Plan to CMS.
-The Transition Plan defines the key activities that DHS and OHA will complete to ensure that Oregon’s HCBS delivery systems are in compliance with the regulations.
-It also defines that the Global Transition Plan will apply to all licensed, endorsed and certified providers.
+The Transition Plan defined the key activities that DHS and OHA would complete to ensure that Oregon’s HCBS delivery systems are in compliance with the regulations.
+It also defined that the Global Transition Plan will apply to all licensed, endorsed and certified providers.
 This includes but is not limited to:

 - Adult Day Programs